repairman29/code-roach/docs/CODE-ROACH-CURSOR-WORKFLOW.md

 npm run code-roach issues --review --open --cursor

 # Step 2: Fix issues in Cursor (files are already open at the right lines)
+# Step 2a: Debug with Chrome DevTools (if needed)
+#   - Open DevTools (F12)
+#   - Check Console for errors (use 💡 AI insights)
+#   - Use Network panel to verify API calls
+#   - Use Sources panel for breakpoints if needed

 # Step 3: Review and approve fixes
 npm run code-roach issues --review <issue-id> --action approve --notes "Fixed in Cursor"